-Directors are elected by a plurality of the shares of common stock present or represented by proxy and entitled to vote, and the nominees who receive the most votes will be elected.
-The three Class II director nominees with the most votes will be elected as Class II directors to serve terms ending at our 2020 annual meeting of stockholders.
+Directors are elected by a plurality of the shares of common stock present or represented by proxy and entitled to vote, and the nominee who receives the most votes will be elected.
+The Class III director nominee with the most votes will be elected as a Class III director to serve a term ending at our 2021 annual meeting of stockholders.
 Abstentions and broker non-votes will not be taken into account in determining the outcome of the election.
-We did not receive any nominations from any stockholders for the 2017 annual meeting of stockholders.
+We did not receive any nominations from any stockholders for the 2018 annual meeting of stockholders.

-Approval of the ratification of the selection of our independent registered public accounting firm and approval by non-binding advisory vote of the fiscal year 2017 compensation of our Named Executive Officers each require the affirmative vote of the majority of the shares of common stock present or represented by proxy with respect to such proposal and entitled to vote.
+Approval of the ratification of the selection of our independent registered public accounting firm and approval by non-binding advisory vote of the fiscal year 2018 compensation of our Named Executive Officers each require the affirmative vote of the majority of the shares of common stock present or represented by proxy with respect to such proposal and entitled to vote.
 For these proposals, abstentions are treated as shares present or represented and voting, so abstaining has the same effect as a negative vote.
-In the case of the proposal to determine the frequency of future stockholder advisory votes regarding compensation awarded to our Named Executive Officers, although the affirmative vote of the majority of the shares of common stock present or represented by proxy with respect to such proposal and entitled to vote is considered approval of the proposal, if no frequency receives a majority, then the frequency that receives the highest number of affirmative votes cast will be deemed to be the frequency selected by stockholders.